adriens/R-blood-rhesus/README.md

 A Rmarkdown report on blood rhesus, all in pure  R (no addition csv nor database required).
 To play with it, just open the [Rmarkdown](http://rmarkdown.rstudio.com/lesson-1.html) and compile it to get the output Rapport.

+# Project status

+This is a Work In Progress Project, only developed on WE spare time.

 # Inception

 Once at lunchtime with colleagues we began to talk about [blood giving](http://www.adsbnc.org/index.php?option=com_content&view=article&id=5&Itemid=7), and we finally were asking ourselves who could give to who, etc...
 We rapidly noticed that we were not really aware of that.